DiyGolfGuy/Golf-Simulator-Start-up-Click-Builder/README.md

 If you want to build your own `.exe` from the source file:

 1. Install AutoHotkey v1.1 which includes Ahk2Exe
+2. Make sure `ClickBuilder.ahk` and `icon.ico` are in the same folder
-2. Right-click `ClickBuilder.ahk` and choose **Compile Script**, or run Ahk2Exe from the command line:
+3. Right-click `ClickBuilder.ahk` and choose **Compile Script**, or run Ahk2Exe from the command line:

    ```
    "C:\Program Files\AutoHotkey\Compiler\Ahk2Exe.exe" /in ClickBuilder.ahk /out ClickBuilder.exe /icon icon.ico
    ```

-3. The resulting `ClickBuilder.exe` is fully standalone.
+4. The resulting `ClickBuilder.exe` is fully standalone.

+The `.ahk` source contains an `;@Ahk2Exe-SetMainIcon icon.ico` directive, so any compile method will automatically use `icon.ico` as long as it is in the same folder.

 ---